Open-Ended Play: Its Value and Characteristics

 You may even resort to taking that box to your mother-in-law’s on trash day so that your kid doesn’t ‘rescue’ the box and bring it back into the house.

-So we’ve established that this box has lots of value as a plaything.
-What, exactly, is your child learning, developmentally, while playing with a box?
-What does open-ended play mean, anyway?
+So, what exactly, is your child learning, developmentally, while playing with a box?

 Ripping off the remaining wrapping paper and tape is great exercise for small fingers and hands.
 Perhaps your child will decorate the box using crayons or markers – maybe even paint.
 All of these activities strengthen those muscles that enable a child to hold a pencil, tie shoes, grasp a crayon, move a bubble wand, and zip a zipper.

 Crawling, jumping and running through and around the box improve your child’s gross motor skills, as does balancing and mastering an obstacle course.
 Every time he climbs into or out of that box, he is getting stronger and more proficient at moving his body!

 That Box Can Help with Social-Emotional Development

 Your child might have siblings, and they might play with that box together.
 What a great opportunity to build social-emotional skills like working together, sharing, compromising, negotiating, empathy, sympathy, etc. It’s a BIG job to manage your own feelings!
 Inevitably, conflicts will arise – how will your child get through these conflicts?
 Will he talk, cry, whine, hit, or something else?
 Each time he navigates a disagreement, he learns tools for the future!